Henrisen/see/README.md

 ## Installing

 The `see` tool is a command-line utility for viewing files in a user-friendly manner.
 Follow the steps below to install `see` on your supported operating systems.
-Ensure you have Git and `make` installed.
+Ensure you have `curl` installed.

 ### For Linux and MacOS